I

 shivers, inside me; echoes, through the meadows.

-, you say, and mean it, soon we'll promenade down
+Soon, you say, and mean it, soon we'll promenade down

-.
+a boulevard.
 And I believe you.
 And I trust

 you.
 And I want to, I think; I want what we want